-(Statue of Marcus Aurelius in the Piazza del Campidoglio in Rome.
-The piazza was designed by Renaissance artist and architect Michelangelo Buonarroti in 1536–1546.)
+(Statue of Marcus Aurelius in the Piazza del Campidoglio in Rome.)

-My brief summary of Marcus Aurelius’ Meditations was one of my most popular posts last year with over 30,000 views.
+My summary of Marcus Aurelius’ Meditations is one of my most popular posts with over 100,000 views.
 While re-reading the actual text, I was struck by the relevance to modern life of the first paragraph of Book V. Continue reading Marcus Aurelius On Getting Out Of Bed

 The basic ideas of Daniel Pink’s Drive: The Surprising Truth About What Motivates Us have entered the intellectual mainstream, but they haven’t had much impact upon the world of work.
 Continue reading Autonomy, Mastery, and Purpose: What We Really Want From Our Work